Secure payment methods may include credit cards, digital wallets, ACHs, and prepaid cards. Less secure methods include cash and debit transactions.

 By prioritizing secure online payment methods, people may be able to shop with peace of mind.
 Examples of safe ways to pay online include:

-From shopping in-person to making online purchases, credit cards are generally considered a secure payment method.
+From shopping in person to making online purchases, credit cards are generally considered a secure payment method.
+Here are a few potential security benefits when shopping with a credit card:

 A virtual credit card can be a temporary digital payment tool.
 Typically, they contain a unique card number, expiration date, and security code, separate from a cardholder’s physical credit card.